sikopet/blog/posts/linux-performance-analysis.md

 * `u`        - display only one user's processes
 * `f`        - select statistics to display

+On a busy system, at least 70% of the CPU is often consumed by just one or two processes.
+Deferring the execution of the CPU hogs or reducing their priority makes the CPU more available to other processes.

 How much CPU time a process uses:

     $ time ls    # or /usr/bin/time